Vegan Baking Recipes Vegan Bread and Muffin Recipes Flourless Sprouted Whole Wheat Bread

 Still having some wheat berries in my pantry, I decided to give it another go.
 After I ground the soaked and sprouted wheat berries I had to step out before kneading in the yeast and other ingredients so I gathered the wheat berry purée into a ball and placed it in an air-tight container in the refrigerator for a few days.
 When I finally got around to making the bread I noticed it was rising while being baked!
 And the taste.
 The taste!
 The bread was like sourdough bread but didn't involve using a the traditional sourdough starter.
 Why was this happening?

-The Eureka! bread moment
+My Eureka! bread moment

+This bread is unique in that it rises extremely slowly.
+This is due to the bran husks creating tiny channels that allow the yeast's C02 to escape.
 Once I discovered the results after the ripening of the wheat berry purée I was able to refine my methods and develop the recipe below.

-3 ¼ cups wheat berries
+3 ¼ cups (620 grams) wheat berries (hard red winter wheat preferred)

 1 ½ teaspoons salt

-Soak the wheat berries
+1) Soak the wheat berries

-Soak the wheat berries for about 18 hours.
+Soak the wheat berries for 18 to 24 hours.
 Drain then sprout the wheat berries, rinsing 2 to 3 times per day until the sprout is no more than ¾ the length of the grain.
 This should take about 24 to 36 hours and will vary depending on the temperature and humidity of your kitchen.
-If the berries sprout and you don't have time to proceed to step 2, place them in the refrigerator to slow their sprouting rate down.
+If the berries sprout and you don't have time to proceed to Step 2, place them in the refrigerator to slow their sprouting rate down.
 Here's more information on sprouting grains

-Process the wheat berries and allow them to ripen
+2) Process the wheat berries and allow them to ripen

-Process the wheat berries in two batches in a food processor until they come together into a ball.
-Form all of the wheat berry purée into a tight ball and place it in an air-tight covered container.
+Form all of the wheat berry purée into a tight ball and place it in an airtight covered container.
 Leave the container at room temperature for 1 to 2 days.
 This step is crucial because it allows the bran layer to soften and the amylase enzymes to break out sugar for the yeast to eat.
 Leaving the purée out also allows the bread to develop a complex sourdough flavor.
-If you don't prefer sourdough flavors, leave your purée out for no more than 1 day.
+If you don't prefer sourdough flavors, leave your purée out for no more than about 12 hours.

-Allow the yeast to get active
+4) Allow the yeast to get active

-Bake to perfection
+6) Bake to perfection

-Preheat your oven to 350F (177C).
-Form the dough into a lightly oiled loaf pan, cover it with a plastic bag and and let it sit for about another 1 ½ hours.
-Bake until the internal temperature of the bread measured with a probe thermometer registers 170-180F (77-82C).
-If you don't have a thermometer, this is about 55 to 60 minutes.
+About 45 minutes before you’re going to bake the bread, Preheat your oven to 350F (177C).
+Bake until the internal temperature of the bread measured with an instant-read thermometer registers 180 to 190F (77 to 82C).
+If you don't have a thermometer, this is about 60 to 65 minutes.
 Remove from the pan when cooled completely.
 I recommend slicing this bread and storing it in a plastic freezer bag in the freezer.
 Stored this way it will keep for several months.
-Makes one loaf of Flourless Sprouted Whole Wheat Bread.
+This recipe makes one loaf of Flourless Sprouted Whole Wheat Bread.

 Sprouted wheat berries